nicolewhite/nicolewhite.github.io_old/Rneo4j/docs/get-label.md

 ## Description

-View all node labels for a given node object or for the entire graph database.
+Get all node labels for a given node object or for the entire graph database.

 ## Usage